polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/archive.md

-A tool Run alongside a Substrate-backed chain to index all Blocks, State, and Extrinsic data into PostgreSQL.
+A tool Run alongside a Substrate-backed chain to index all Blocks, State, and Extrinsic data into a PostgreSQL database.
 [Go to documentation](https://github.com/paritytech/substrate-archive)

 See useful examples: https://github.com/paritytech/substrate-archive/wiki/Useful-Queries